coins-docs/coins-global-api-docs/web-socket-api.md

   * `409` – your request partially failed but also partially succeeded, see `error` for details.
   * `418` – you have been auto-banned for repeated violation of rate limits.
   * `429` – you have exceeded API request rate limit, please slow down.
-* `5XX` status codes indicate internal errors; the issue is on Binance's side.
+* `5XX` status codes indicate internal errors; the issue is on coins's side.
   * **Important:** If a response contains 5xx status code, it **does not** necessarily mean that your request has failed.
     Execution status is _unknown_ and the request might have actually succeeded.
     Please use query methods to confirm the status.
     You might also want to establish a new WebSocket connection for that.

-See [Error codes for Binance](return) for a list of error codes and messages.
+See [Error codes for coins](return) for a list of error codes and messages.

 # Rate limits